BhanuPDas/smart-city-energy-management/user-management/README.md

 ### Usage Flow
 - register
 - then test the rest of the API ops.
+- NOTE: User CRUD ops are protected.
+Only user with Role: "city_planner" can access them.
 ## 4. Within the scope of this microservice and for testing purposes:

 ### Exist the Nestjs app and the Grafana Tools under the following URLS :